5 Abandoned Mines You Can Visit Today

 America has a rich history of mining, from iron and coal to gold to oil.
 Across all fifty states, there is evidence of man’s attempt to harvest natural resources from the ground.

 Even when the industry moves on, these fascinating places can give us a tantalizing glimpse into the past.
-Old Irontown in Utah is a classic example of this, with the remains there providing an insight into pioneer iron production in the U.S. There's something about the history and nostalgia of mining which still captures our imagination to this day, and draws visitors from both here in the U.S and abroad.
+Old Irontown in Utah is a classic example of this, with the remains there providing insight into pioneer iron production in the U.S. There’s something about the history and nostalgia of mining which still captures our imagination to this day, and draws visitors from both here in the U.S and abroad.

 In popular culture, games, TV shows and films continue to depict the era, proving it is a popular aspect of American history.
 These include Paint Your Wagon starring Clint Eastwood, and Matewan, depicting the coal miners’ strike in 1920 in Matewan, West Virginia.
 Even the gold rush TV show Deadwood proved to be so popular it earned an unlikely two-hour reunion film recently.
 In gaming, online platforms have also embraced this cultural touchstone of American history.
 Cheeky Bingo has several slot titles dedicated to mining, including Dynamite Digger and Dynamite Digger Two, which include imagery closely associated with that time period.
 With such hunger for these types of shows and games, there’s little surprise old mining towns and their mines are becoming prime tourist attractions.
 We have collated five of the best, should you wish to visit some of the forgotten mines and towns from U.S. history.